-- If we rebrand companies that we have acquired (sometimes years ago), how will that affect the book value of the goodwill that we have in our balance sheet?
+- If we rebrand companies that we have acquired (sometimes years ago), how will that affect the book value of the goodwill that we have on our balance sheet?

 - Would our internal or external royalty charge for the transfer pricing of the brand be affected by this rebrand?

-Whilst this is not a comprehensive list, one can see that there’s more complexity than just coming up with a compelling ‘Why’ and ‘What’ for an initiative like this, which is why I refer to the ‘How’ as ‘The business side of rebranding’.
+Whilst this is not a comprehensive list, one can see that there’s more complexity than just coming up with a compelling ‘Why’ and ‘What’ for an initiative like this.
+That is why I refer to the ‘How’ as ‘the business side of rebranding’.

 Over the years I have gained some valuable insights into the financial impact of a brand change or rebrand, having consulted on different rebranding programmes.
 Having collated the figures from hundreds of rebrands over the past 20 years into a comprehensive database, it is possible to provide an indicative calculation for the level of investment required for any given rebrand.

 What are the costs of a brand change?